tbm/policies/Travel/conservancy-travel-policy.md

 such as taxis, shuttles, buses and municipal transit, are generally the most cost-effective options and are the standard for eligible ground transportation reimbursements.
-All car rentals require pre-authorization by the PLC or by Conservancy's Executive Director.
+All car rentals require pre-authorization by the PLC or by an officer of Conservancy.
 When car rentals have been pre-approved, the rental of compact cars is encouraged;
 mid-size vehicles are authorized when necessary (e.g., when compact-sized vehicles are not available or the number of passengers or volume of